 TGax Editor: Update D4.0 P622L35 as shown below.

-For an HE TB PPDU, additional transmit modulation accuracy test for the unoccupied subcarriers of the PPDU shall be performed.
+For an HE TB PPDU using RUs with size less than 2x996 tones, additional transmit modulation accuracy test for the unoccupied subcarriers of the PPDU shall be performed.

 TGax Editor: Update D4.0 P623L47 as shown below.